p2panda/handbook/website/docs/02-organising-data/queries.md

 ### Publishing Entries

-- clients use two GraphQL queries for publishing entries:
+- clients use two GraphQL operations for publishing entries:
-    1. `nextEntryArgs` to retrieve parameters required for encoding an entry
+    1. [`nextEntryArgs`](#nextentryargs) query to retrieve parameters required for encoding an entry
-    2. `publishEntry` to publish a signed and encoded entry together with its payload
+    2. [`publishEntry`](#publishentry) mutation to publish a signed and encoded entry together with its payload

 #### `nextEntryArgs`

 - returns parameters required for encoding new entries
-    - no side effects
+    - implementations must not have side effects
 - clients can't encode new entries without information from this endpoint because every entry needs to place itself in the first unused sequence number of a specific [_bamboo log_][bamboo] and also it needs to include the hashes of specific previous entries in its encoding
     - this information is held by the node
 - clients may cache the arguments required for the next entry (they are also returned by `publishEntry`)
 - clients may also persist their entry logs locally to avoid any dependency for retrieving entry arguments of nodes at all
+- clients must set the `documentId` input variable to receive arguments for encoding an `UPDATE` or `DELETE` operation.
+  - clients must not set this when they want to encode a `CREATE` operation

 ```graphql
 query nextEntryArgs(